aswathyseb/tincheck/README.md

 **How is tin calculated**

-Overlapping features specified by `--feat` are merged together for a gene and tin is calculated
+Overlapping features specified by `--feat` are merged together and coverage evenness is captured using Shannon's entropy formula  (H).

-TO Do: add formula  here.

-**Transcript overlaps (run-ins)**
+This is then convered into TIN Score as

+    TIN = (100*exp(H))⁄length  where H= Shannon's entropy formula.

+**Transcription overlaps**

-Transcript overlaps are flagged using `overlap.py` script.
+Transcription overlaps are flagged using `overlap.py` script.

 	tincheck overlap --ann data/ann.gtf data/sample.bam >sample_overlap.txt

-Genes are checked for overlap only if
+By default, genes are checked for runins only if

     gene-tin < tin-cutoff and gene-count > count-cutoff

- ie, genes with enough coverage but low tins are candidates for potential overlap.
+ ie, genes with enough counts but low tins are checked for transcription overlap

 If the count and tin values of neighboring genes and the inter-genic regions in the gene sense strand is comparable to the gene count and tin, then that gene is considered to have an overlap from neighboring transcripts.